In for Sanity and the Good Life

 "Good health and good sense are two of life's greatest blessings" [Publilius Syrus]

 'No' in 'No-mission' derives from the Japanese word No, which is derived from 'talent' or 'skill'.
 Stunning No plays of Japan point to such as beautiful women and gods.
 There is room for the farcical too.
-As for the Gold Scales, it advocates a proficient, good, sound and deep enough life to remain genuine.
+As for this site, it advocates a proficient, good, sound and deep enough life to remain genuine.
 Such No - deep skilfulness - counts a lot.
 And carefully "stringed steps" can help a lot in life too.

 No performers are storytellers who express something essential by the means in their hands.
 No plays traditionally advocate peace, long life and prosperity, and at least one type of them contain supernatural beings and has humorous parts.
 No texts survive in full - about 2,000 of them.
 And some style innovations have also been taking place.